Probing gravity with non-linear clustering in redshift space: Introduction

 Estimating the value of the growth rate can be difficult since it suffers from a degeneracy with galaxy clustering bias, \( b_1 \), which describes the relationship between the distribution of galaxies and the underlying matter density field, and the scalar amplitude \( A_s \) or \(\sigma_8\).
 The scalar amplitude \( A_s \) quantifies the initial amplitude of scalar perturbations in the early universe, while \(\sigma_8\) is the root-mean-square (RMS) fluctuation of the matter density field on a scale of \( 8 \, h^{-1} \, \mathrm{Mpc} \), often used as a proxy for the overall matter clustering strength.
 This degeneracy arises when these parameters are constrained solely from the power spectrum.
 So working with multipoles of the correlation function have become a common approach to break this degeneracy as each multipole exhibits a different dependence on these clustering amplitude parameters.
 In this context, several emulators have been proposed to produce fast and accurate predictions of the clustering multipoles for a given cosmology that are also able to reproduce different sources of non linear effects.
 For this analysis the public code COMET-EMU \cite{Eggemeier2023COMETTheory} is used to predict the multipoles of the correlation function which allows to emulate non-linear galaxy clustering in redshift space using different perturbation theory approaches (EFT, VDG).
+We note that, currently, COMET-EMU does not allow predictions for MG cosmologies so we will incorporate the MG boost directly on the multipoles.

 In this study, we incorporate both the monopole and quadrupole in configuration space to adopt a more robust approach \cite{Cabr1}.
 Ref.~\cite{Crocce_2011} uses the angular galaxy-galaxy autocorrelation to estimate $f$, which is further expanded in Ref.~\cite{Gazta_aga_2012} and Ref.~\cite{Asorey_2014} by using additional weak lensing cross-correlations between redshift bins.
 While Ref.~\cite{Hoffmann_2014} uses the shape of the reduced three-point correlation and a second method with a combination of third-order one- and two-point cumulants to estimate the linear growth factor D.

 Modified gravity models often introduce an additional scalar degree of freedom, which generates a fifth force, characterized by $f_{R0}$, \cite{euclidcollaboration2024euclidpreparationsimulationsnonlinearities}.
 In this study, we examine the $f(R)$ gravity model, where the fifth force has a finite range, denoted by $\lambda_c$.
 Within this range, the additional force strength in the linear regime is equivalent to one-third of the standard gravitational force, effectively modifying $G$ to $\frac{4}{3}G$ on small scales (r << $\lambda_c$), while preserving the standard $G$ on larger scales.
 Such a significant modification would be incompatible with observations if not for the presence of a screening mechanism, which suppresses these changes in regions of high density.